fpereiro/gotoB/readme.md

 Real life applications (even very simple ones), can easily have a dozen components and two dozen pieces of information on which they depend.
 Things can get entangled very, very quickly.

 An event system is a way out of this pickle.
 Instead of having dedicated functions to update the store and then certain components, we simply trigger an event when modifying a part of the store.
-Then, all the components that rely on that part of the store *listen* to that event and automatically update themselves.
+Then, all the components that rely on that part of the store *respond* to that event and automatically update themselves.

 When a component (or an action coming from a different place, perhaps a timer or a notification from the server) wants to update the state, it does it **through an event**.
 What's so special about performing actions through an event?
 Glad you asked: when an operation is done through an event, all the concerned parties are notified automatically and they react in consequence.
 If your code uses events, there can be functions that get automatically notified/updated when a certain type of event is triggered.
 The difference in effort is the same between staffing a sit-down restaurant vs a buffet: in the sit-down restaurant, you need to take orders and fulfill them for each of the persons sitting down.
 In the buffet, you just bring the food to the common areas with hot plates and trays, and the patrons get up and get it themselves.

 The store where we keep all the data is an object located at `B.store`.
 The function for triggering events is `B.call`.
 This function takes a `verb`, a `path` and optional arguments.
 Why do we call this function `B.call` and not `B.trigger` or `B.fire`?
 To emphasize the key point: an event system is about *communication* between parts of a program.
-The event system is a channel of communcation, where some functions *say events* and some functions *listen to them*.
+The event system is a channel of communcation, where some functions *call events* and some functions *respond to them*.

 Before going deeper into the event system, let's see how we can create bricks that will be automatically updated when the state changes.
 Events are quite abstract, so having something as concrete as a brick can help us see it more clearly.

-To get started, let's just fire an event to update the store.
+To get started, let's call an event to update the store.
 We'll set the `counter` property to `1` and jump to our first brick that is automatically updated.

 ```javascript
 // Initially, `B.store` is an empty object.